rish-16/Angelfire/README.md

 > **Note:** If you want support for more custom styles, leave an issue!

-You can also control styles for individual options by adding a `styles` property to the `config` object:
+You can also control styles for individual options by adding the `styles` and `onHover` properties to the options in the `config` object:

 ```javascript